pyroscope/pyrocore/docs/howto.rst

 ------------------------------

-If you want to move items and their data to another host, there are endless ways with different grades of difficulty and how much state is carried over.
+If you want to move items and their data to another host, there are endless ways for that, with different grades of difficulty and how much state is carried over.

 The way described here allows you to move items per directory